UT-IDDynamics/Cholera_Threshold/README.md

 by Cormac LaPrete, Sharia Ahmed, Damon Toth, Jody Reimer, Valerie Vaughn, Frederick Adler, Lindsay Keegan

+This paper has been submitted for publication in Bulletin of Mathematical Biology.

 The global rise in antibiotic resistance poses a significant public health threat, that adds complexity to the clinical challenge of ensuring that the right antibiotic is prescribed to the right patient at the right dose for the right duration, to maximize benefits and minimize harm.
 Antibiotic resistance necessitates balancing the potential benefits and risks of antibiotic use for individual patients alongside broader implications for public health.
 While antibiotics have clear individual harms and benefits, it has been primarily thought that the impact of antibiotic prescribing at the population-level may be limited to the adverse effects of the development of resistence.
 Here, we propose that there may be scenarios under which prescribing antibiotics benefits public health; an idea absent from most antibiotic discourse (Figure 3).

 <div align="center">